 In addition, new technologies are entering the market which must be accommodated.
-For example, this proposal recommends a range of approaches on how to calculate the wattage of Power over Ethernet (PoE) lighting systems, a new technology which is evolving rapidly.
+For example, this proposal recommends a range of approaches on how to specify how the wattage of Power over Ethernet (PoE) lighting systems, a new technology which is evolving rapidly, should be calculated.